 Development of State-of-the-Art on Blockchain technologies in Ports and Terminals

 The report is based on research for best practices and knowledge as a collection and analysis of the information and materials.
-Accumulation of the information to the SB region and the given conditions of the small ports.
+Furthermore, it provides an accumulation of the information to the SB region and the given conditions of the small ports.
 In the first stage, eight small and medium sized ports of the South Baltic Region (partly Project and Associated Partners) are analyzed regarding their digital readiness and available technologies.